zognin/tp/docs/UserGuide.md

 * Ingredients in the inventory are sorted by ascending alphabetical order of ingredient name.
   Uppercase letters appear before lowercase letters.

+* All Ingredient commands will function properly in all tabs.

 </div>

 ### 3.3 Orders